 - Benefit the vascular system by reducing the risk of blood clots and increasing blood flow in the arteries and the heart

-This recipe is vegan, gluten-free, peanut-free and soy-free.
+This delicious breakfast is vegan, gluten-free, peanut-free and soy-free.
 It's naturally sweetened with maple syrup, making it refined sugar-free as well.
-It’s a breakfast everyone can enjoy morning after morning!
+It’s perfect for any chocolate lover to enjoy morning after morning!

 - Total Time: 12 minutes